namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 ## Mapping to Core Concepts

 - `remember conversation as "name"` → conversation memory declaration.
-- `use model "name" provided by "provider"` → model definition.
+- `use model is "name" provided by "provider"` → model definition.
 - `ai is "name": when called: ...` → AI block with `model`, `input`, and optional `description`.
 - `agent is "name": the goal is "..."; the personality is "..."` → agent definition.
 - `flow is "name": this flow will: ... do ai/agent/tool ...` → flow with ordered steps; `first/then/finally` are readability sugar.
 Use `find <alias> where:` for record queries.